bconstanzo/phantom/README.md

 Since Windows tends to be a bit harder to get things working on, we have compiled this instructions to get you going:

-1. Get latest Python 3.6.x.
+1. Get latest Python 3.10.x.
 2. Install Numpy, Scipy, OpenCV, scikit-learn, and matplotlib (in that order) from Christoph Gohlkes wheels at https://www.lfd.uci.edu/~gohlke/pythonlibs/.
-3. We've compiled dlib 19.16.0 with AVX for Python 3.6 on Windows 64 bits.
+3. We've compiled dlib 19.16.0 and 19.23.0 with AVX for Python 3.6 on Windows 64 bits.
 You can find it in the /tools directory.
 Compared to non-AVX version, it's about 2.5 times faster.

     Dlib is developed and maintained by Davis E. King.
 Check www.dlib.net and https://github.com/davisking/dlib.